 CLI Reference¶

-This page covers the command-line options exposed by Koharu's desktop binary.
+This page documents the command-line options exposed by Koharu's desktop binary.

 Koharu uses the same binary for: